 • George Santos–the bizarre, former New York Republican congressman who turned out to be a pathological liar indicted for felony identity theft and fraud– will soon face time in prison.
 Santos pleaded guilty to two felony counts of fraud on Monday, and is likely to be sentenced to a prison sentence of six to eight years.
 Can he still do Cameos from behind bars?

-•And finally, check out this look inside Harlem Week- a revitalization effort that began 50 years ago in a New York borough that was plagued by blight, crime and poor living conditions.
+•And finally, check out this look inside Harlem Week- a revitalization effort that began 50 years ago in a New York neighborhood that was plagued by blight, crime and poor living conditions.
 Harlem Week was initially birthed as a single-day event to celebrate the area’s arts, culture, and other vibrant pockets of life, as a way of uplifting the area’s residents and businesses.
 The inaugural event featured notable cultural figures, like actor and film director Sidney Poitier, and poet Maya Angelou.
 Five decades later, the event has become a two-week long, street fair-style celebration showcasing local art, shops, music, and cultural groups.
 Food for thought as Portland is inundated with calls for revitalization and restoration-much of which are focused on increasing police and displacing unhoused people, and very few of which include leaning into the city’s rich arts and music scene, or its world-class dining.